ibm-cloud-docs/logs-router/route-manage.md

     {: important}

 `RULES`
-:   JSON formatted rules array definition in single quotes that define how metrics are routed.
+:   JSON formatted rules array definition in single quotes that define how platform logs are routed.
 For more information, see [Defining routing rules](/docs/logs-router?topic=logs-router-route_rules_definitions).

 For example, you can use the following cURL request to create a route: